2025 Mississippi Valley State Delta Devils football team

-The 2025 Mississippi Valley State Delta Devils football team represent Mississippi Valley State University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
-The Delta Devils are led by first-year head coach Terrell Buckley and play at Rice–Totten Stadium in Itta Bena, Mississippi.
+The 2025 Mississippi Valley State Delta Devils football team represented Mississippi Valley State University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
+The Delta Devils were led by first-year head coach Terrell Buckley and played at Rice–Totten Stadium in Itta Bena, Mississippi.

-Mississippi Valley State is ineligible for postseason play due to an insufficient Academic Progress Rate.
+Mississippi Valley State was ineligible for postseason play due to an insufficient Academic Progress Rate.